 For the purpose of analyzing performances to fix details of the model, and of evaluating the score-performance matching algorithms described in later sections, we prepared piano performance data of several musical pieces by several performers.
 Scores are prepared in the MusicXML format and notes in the performance data, which are recorded in MIDI files, are matched to notes in the score by hand.
 When matched notes in the score could not be found or there were ambiguities, they are labeled as ``unmatched notes'' with possible candidate matched score notes.

 We recorded performances of three pianists, two conservatory students in piano and one amateur player, for musical pieces in which ornaments are extensively used.
-The performances were recorded during practices and they contain relatively many performance mistakes, repeats, and skips.
+The performances were recorded during practices and they contain relatively many performance errors, repeats, and skips.
 The pieces were chosen to efficiently cover a wide range of ornamental figures in the common practice period.
 They are the first harpsichord part of Couperin's Allemande \`a deux clavecins (the first piece of the ninth ordre in second book of pi\`eces de clavecin), the solo piano part in the second movement of Beethoven's first piano concerto, the third movement of Beethoven's second piano concerto, and the second movement of Chopin's second piano concerto.
-The Couperin's piece contains many mordents and turns in a typical manner in the Baroque period.
-The second movement of Beethoven's first concerto contains long sustained trills with bass passages in other voices as well as other short ornaments.
+The Couperin's piece contains many mordents and turns in a manner typical of the Baroque period.
+The second movement of Beethoven's first concerto contains long sustained trills with bass passages in other voice parts as well as other short ornaments.
 The third movement of his second concerto contains many short appoggiaturas.
-The movement of Chopin's concerto contains many arpeggios, trills, after notes, and short appoggiaturas intertwined in polyphony, together with many polyrithmic passages and his habitual coloratura-like passages.
-The slow movements were also intentionally chosen to analyze and test temporary complex passages.
+The movement of Chopin's concerto contains many arpeggios, trills, after notes, and short appoggiaturas intertwined in polyphony, together with many polyrhythmic passages and his habitual coloratura-like passages.
+The slow movements were also intentionally chosen to analyze and test temporally complex passages.